AdobeDocs/campaign-classic.nl-NL/help/web/using/editing-content.md

 ## Rand en achtergrond toevoegen {#adding-a-border-and-background}

-U kunt een **rand** aan een geselecteerd blok toevoegen.
+You can add a **border** to a selected block.
 De randen worden gedefinieerd met behulp van drie opties: stijl, grootte en kleur.

 ![](assets/dce_popup_border.png)

-U kunt ook een **achtergrondkleur** definiëren door een kleur te selecteren in het kleurdiagram.
+You can also define a **background color** by selecting a color from the color chart.

 ![](assets/dce_popup_background.png)